 Next Youssef told us we would now be going deep into the Medina where the group would visit a community oven and bread bakery.
 In Marrakech many women prepare bread dough daily to be baked in these ovens and then later sold by them on the open market.
 We met a group of neighborhood women and watched them prepare the dough balls for baking.

 All of the mouthwatering food we were sampling was prepared that day with the freshest ingredients possible.
-Youseff said Moroccans don’t like to waste anything especially food.
+Youssef said Moroccans don’t like to waste anything especially food.
 Consequently, food portions and their preparation are carefully controlled.

-Our second to last stop was touted as the “highpoint” of the tour.
-We would be enjoying a traditional Friday Couscous dinner at Naima’s, a four table, award-winning restaurant owned by three women of different generations: a grandmother, mother and daughter.
+Our second to last stop was touted as the highpoint of the tour.
+Here we would be enjoying a traditional Friday Couscous dinner at Naima’s, a four table, award-winning restaurant owned by three women of different generations: a grandmother, mother and daughter.
 Couscous is a sit down, communal meal eaten once a week on Friday after noon when most Moroccans have taken off of work.
 This one dish meal of seasonal vegetables, caramelized onions, and raisins served over wheat, barley and/or corn is a vegetarian’s delight.

 The tour had exceeded my expectation.
-Youssef’s happy, informative demeanor, the group’s camaraderie and the superb quality of the Moroccan food we had all consumed made this three hour excursion more than worth it; a real bargain and very special!
+Youssef’s happy, informative demeanor, the group’s camaraderie and the superb quality of the Moroccan food we had all consumed made this three hour food excursion more than worth it; a real bargain and very special!
 While this food tour is the most expensive one in the city, it is definitely the best food tour because you eat where the locals eat and they love their delicious cuisine.
 You will too!!

 Below is a video of the Marrakech Food Tour experience produced by two travel bloggers illustrating what this unforgettable food tour is all about.